puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 "insufficient threads".

 Note that each web request must be processed on a "worker" thread which is separate from the acceptor and selector threads.
-The configured `max-threads` value should allow for the maximum number of requests which are desired for the server be able to handle concurrently.
+"1" is the minimum number of worker threads required to process incoming web requests.
+The `max-threads` value should be large enough that the server can allocate all of the selector and acceptor threads that it needs and yet still have a sufficient number of worker threads left over for handling concurrent web requests.

 ### `queue-max-size`